David E. Dismukes, Ph.D., Consulting Economist

 michaeldeupree@acadianconsulting.com

 Michael Deupree is an expert in the analysis of economic and public policy issues in regulated industries.
-He has worked in consulting and public service for more than fifteen years, including several years at the Kansas Corporation Commission (“KCC”) and for more than a decade at Acadian Consulting Group (“ACG”).
+He has worked in consulting and public service for more than fifteen years, including more than a decade at Acadian Consulting Group (“ACG”).

-Mr. Deupree has provided expert analyses and testimony in proceedings concerning the regulation of ratepayer-financed energy efficiency programs, resource planning, class cost of service and rate design, and net energy metering of distributed resources.
-Mr. Deupree is well versed in most of the pressing policy issues and proposals in utility regulation that includes those associated with alternative regulation, regulatory lag, cost trackers, performance incentives, and mergers and acquisitions.
-This also includes extensive experience in conducting embedded class cost of service studies and marginal cost of service analysis, as well as numerous traditional and emerging utility rate design issues such as residential demand-based rates.
+Mr. Deupree has provided expert analysis and testimony in proceedings involving class cost of service, rate design, alternative regulation, net energy metering of distributed resources, resource planning, and the regulation of ratepayer-financed energy efficiency programs during the course of his career.
+Mr. Deupree is well versed in most pressing policy issues in utility regulation including alternative regulation, regulatory lag, cost trackers, performance incentives, and mergers and acquisitions.
+This also includes extensive experience in conducting embedded class cost of service studies and marginal cost of service analysis, as well as emerging utility rate design issues such as residential demand-based rates and large load data center tariff design.

 bRANDON lOMBARDINO, SENIOR rESEARCH ASSOCiate